simon-westcott/canopy-bootstrap/README.md

 **All edits for the CSS should be done in the _canopycss.less_ file and it is recommended that you rename the file to suit the project you are on.
 E.G. cip.less**

 To customize this for your site, follow the instructions below.
-All CSS edits should follow CSS covention, a good reference guide can be found [here](http://www.w3schools.com/cssref/default.asp "W3Schools")
+All CSS edits should follow CSS convention, a good reference guide can be found [here](http://www.w3schools.com/cssref/default.asp "W3Schools")

 Your first edit should be the color scheme.
 For bootstrap there is a set of classes that are used for aspects of the webpage: e.g. Buttons.
 These colors can allow for easier distinction of areas such as warnings and successes without having to change each class.
 The colors can be presented as Hex (#0066a2), rgb (0, 102, 162) or rgba (0, 102, 162, 1.0); in order to control opacity you will need to use rgba otherwise all colors will be fully opaque.